-- In the last lecture, we looked at - Lack of inherent superiority of any one particular classifier; - Some systematic ways for selecting a particular method over another for a given scenario; - And, we talked briefly about the bagging method for integrating component classifiers. - Now, we turn to boosting and the AdaBoost method for integrating component classifiers into one strong classifier.
+- We've talked loosely about - Lack of inherent superiority of any one particular classifier; and - Some systematic ways for selecting a particular method over another for a given scenario. - Now, we turn to boosting and the AdaBoost method for integrating component classifiers into one strong classifier.